sylhare/sylhare.github.io/_posts/2015-04-17-Excel-macro-tips.md

 #### Hide "0" value of empty cells

-Sometime there are some 0 that pops up with the below formulas, so here is a trick to hide them through formatting.
+Sometimes there are some 0 that pops up with the below formulas, so here is a trick to hide them through formatting.
 Available [here](https://support.office.com/en-us/article/Display-or-hide-zero-values-3ec7a433-46b8-4516-8085-a00e9e476b03):